Winter storm warning issued for Cascade Mountains, winter advisory announced for north central Idaho mountains

-The National Weather Service has issued a winter storm warning for the Cascade Mountains in Washington and a winter weather advisory for the mountains of northern and north central Idaho.
+The National Weather Service on Sunday issued a winter storm warning for the Cascade Mountains in Washington and a winter weather advisory for the mountains of northern and north central Idaho.

 Forecasters are calling for 12 to 18 inches of snow in the Cascades and 4 to 8 inches in the mountains of Idaho.